FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 For most single-monitor home office setups, no — the E5 does the job at a lower price and the stability difference at typical standing heights (38–42″) is minor.
 The E7 earns its premium for dual-monitor setups, heavier equipment, or users who regularly use the desk near its maximum height.
 If you’re unsure, the E5 is the lower-risk choice: it’s a well-built desk that covers the majority of setups.

-Uplift and Jarvis both offer longer warranties (typically 7–15 years on frames), better customisation options, and generally better customer service.
-They also cost significantly more — a comparable Uplift V2 starts around $700.
-Flexispot sits in the middle of the market: better than the budget options under $200, weaker on warranty and support than the premium brands, but considerably cheaper.
-For buyers who want a capable standing desk without premium pricing, Flexispot makes sense.
+UPLIFT and Jarvis both offer longer warranties (typically 7–15 years on frames), better customisation options, and generally better customer service.
+They also cost significantly more — a comparable UPLIFT V3 starts around $599 frame-only.
+FlexiSpot sits in the middle of the market: better than the budget options under $200, weaker on warranty and support than the premium brands, but considerably cheaper.
+For buyers who want a capable standing desk without premium pricing, FlexiSpot makes sense.

 What cable management should I use with either desk?